ucl-dark/pax/README.md

 ```

 ### Agents
-Agents were originally similar to [Acme](https://github.com/deepmind/acme) - a great building block for implementing RL agents in jax.
-In order to support some jax methods, we've moved to make agents more functional.
-All agents have an base batch size - to allow concurrent data collection.
-The agent interface is as followed:
+The agent interface is as follows:

 ```python
 import jax.numpy as jnp